[Rev. 11/21/2013 10:26:24 AM--2013]

 [Part 1:108:1866; B § 2599; BH § 1636; C § 1782; RL § 2765; NCL § 4765] + [Part 9:108:1866; B § 2607; BH § 1644; C § 1790; RL § 2773; NCL § 4773] + [Part 18:108:1866; B § 2616; BH § 1653; C § 1799; RL § 2782; NCL § 4782] + [Part 30:108:1866; B § 2628; BH § 1665; C § 1811; RL § 2794; NCL § 4794]—(NRS A 1965, 724; 1967, 455; 1975, 1421; 1979, 524, 1729; 1989, 1906; 1997, 218; 2011, 1129)

-2. Execute a bond to the State of Nevada, to be approved by the board of county commissioners, in the penal sum of not less than $1,000 nor more than $3,000, as may be designated by the board of county commissioners, which bond shall be conditioned for the faithful performance of the duties of his or her office, and shall be filed in the county clerk’s office.
+2. Execute a bond to the State of Nevada, to be approved by the board of county commissioners, in the penal sum of not less than $1,000 nor more than $3,000, as may be designated by the board of county commissioners.
+The bond must be conditioned for the faithful performance of the duties of his or her office and must be filed in the county clerk’s office.

 NRS 258.030 Vacancy when office not abolished: Applicable law governing appointment.
 Except for those townships that the boards of county commissioners have determined do not require an office of constable, if any vacancy exists or occurs in the office of constable in any township, the board of county commissioners shall appoint a person to fill the vacancy pursuant to NRS 245.170.